brianvanburken/brianvanburken.github.io/_drafts/rest-of-json-properties-as-list-when-decoding-in-elm.md

 {% endprism %}

 Using standard decoding in Elm we first pass the JSON fields `id` and `title` to the model.
-As last we pass a custom decoder.
+As of last we pass a custom decoder.

 {% prism elm %}
 decoder : JD.Decoder Video